raspberrypi/documentation/configuration/wireless/access-point-routed.md

 * Have a wireless client (laptop, smartphone, ...) ready to test your new access point.

 <a name="software-install"></a>
-## Install the access point and network management software (hostapd, dnsmasq)
+## Install the access point and network management software

 In order to work as an access point, the Raspberry Pi needs to have the `hostapd` access point software package installed: